Purple Heart hero receives new home - NewsBreak

 ATHENS, Ala.
 (WHNT) — After more than twenty years of service, U.S. Army veteran Sergeant First Class Scott Barkalow along with his wife Tina were presented with a brand new Breland home.

-Barkalow has the first of the two Breland homes being built in North Alabama, in partnership with Bass Pro shop, non-profit organization Helping a Hero, as well as dozens of other sponsors.Lucedale woman pleads guilty to smothering, burning child
+Barkalow has the first of the two Breland homes being built in North Alabama, in partnership with Bass Pro shop, non-profit organization Helping a Hero, as well as dozens of other sponsors.LaGrange Tik Tok influencer under pressure after allegations surface regarding minors

 Throughout many nominated veterans, the non-profit came down to just two recipients and left the company in a stalemate on who should receive the life-changing opportunity.
 However, Patti Breland thought otherwise, two is better than one.